bbredesen/go-vk/README.md

 instanceCI.PNext = unsafe.Pointer(validationFeatures.Vulkanize())
 ```

-I have some thoughts on how to directly assign extended structs with interface "flags", but that will have to be a later update.
+Leaving these as unsafe.Pointers was the simplest implementation to get the binding up and running.
+The next level of
+implementation is to set pNext as a Vulkanizer.
+I've also considered more specific interfaces flagged with empty functions,
+since the spec does indicate for each struct with what other structs it extends (e.g., VkValidationFlagsEXT has a
+structextends="VkInstanceCreateInfo" attribute).

 ## Mapped memory and copying data

-Any practical Vulkan application will need to directly copy data between the CPU and GPU...buffers for MVP matrices, texture
+Any practical Vulkan application will need to copy raw data between the CPU and GPU...loads to uniform buffers, texture
 data, etc. are exposed through vkMapMemory.
 Unfortunately for us, Go is designed to avoid directly
 managing and copying memory.
 To handle this, three specific utility functions are included with go-vk: MemCopySlice,
 MemCopyObj, and MemCopy.